Ginga1402/Speech-To-Text-Using-Whisper/README.md

 ```
 Flask API that converts provided voice input to text using OpenAI's Whisper and handles requests asynchronously.

+## **Model Customization**
+By default, the project uses the small variant of [OpenAI Whisper](https://github.com/openai/whisper).
+You can change it to other supported models (tiny, medium, large, etc.) depending on your hardware and accuracy requirements.

 ## **Technologies Used**